 What’s the difference between cream cheese and mascarpone?

 The main difference is that mascarpone is made with heavy cream, while cream cheese is made with whole milk.
 This gives mascarpone a higher fat content and creamier texture.
-In fact mascarpone has a fat percentage of 60 – 57 while cream cheese only has 30 – 40 percent.
+Mascarpone has a fat percentage of 60 – 57 while cream cheese only has 30 – 40 percent.
 Cream cheese also has a slightly more tangier taste.
 Read more here.

 Check out my YouTube Channel for detailed recipe tutorials!
 Made one of my recipes?
 Tag me on Instagram, I would love to see your creations!